jorendorff/git-ignorance/ignorance.md

 Yes.

+> A dag is not necessarily a lattice.
+If two revisions being merged have
-> If two revisions have more than one latest common ancestor,
+> more than one latest common ancestor, what do the conflict-markers
-> what do the conflict-markers look like?
+> look like?

 ???